zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 cluster discovery service to locate a Zone Server cluster.) or require the intervention of a CT in order to configure this attribute during installation.

+#### ZoneID Attribute
+A unique reference number allocated by the CIE at zone enrollment time.

+Used by IAS devices to reference specific zones when communicating with the CIE.
+The ZoneID of each zone stays fixed until that zone is unenrolled.

+#### NumberOfZoneSensitivityLevelsSupported Attribute
+Provides the total number of sensitivity levels supported by the IAS Zone server.
+The purpose of this attribute is to support devices that can be configured to be more or less sensitive (e.g., motion sensor).
+It provides IAS Zone clients with the range of sensitivity levels that are supported so they MAY be presented to the user for configuration.

+The values 0x00 and 0x01 are reserved because a device that has zero or one sensitivity level SHOULD NOT support this attribute because no configuration of the IAS Zone server’s sensitivity level is possible.

+The meaning of each sensitivity level is manufacturer-specific.
+However, the sensitivity level of the IAS Zone server SHALL become more sensitive as they ascend.
+For example, if the server supports three sen- sitivity levels, then the value of this attribute would be 0x03 where 0x03 is more sensitive than 0x02, which is more sensitive than 0x01.

+#### CurrentZoneSensitivityLevel Attribute
+Allows an IAS Zone client to query and configure the IAS Zone server’s sensitivity level.
+Please see NumberOfZoneSensitivityLevelsSupported Attribute for more detail on how to interpret this attribute.

+The default value 0x00 is the device’s default sensitivity level as configured by the manufacturer.
+It MAY correspond to the same sensitivity as another value in the NumberOfZoneSensitivityLevelsSupported, but this is the default sensitivity to be used if the CurrentZoneSensitivityLevel attribute is not otherwise configured by an IAS Zone client.

 ### Received

 #### Zone Enroll Response Command [0x00]